The Basics on How to Become a Marketing Manager

 Are you investigating how to become a Marketing Manager?
 Then you certainly should know the basics of a marketing manager career.
 The main job of a Marketing Manager is to develop marketing strategies to promote a product or a service.
 They often manage a profit/loss budget for which they are tasked with the dual goal of maximizing company profits while ensuring customer satisfaction.

 In general, most Marketing Managers have a bachelor's degree in advertising, journalism, statistics or management .
 Others may have Master's degrees in Marketing or business Administration.[ii]
-Below are a list of Marketing Degrees that may help you realize your dreams of becoming a Marketing Manager.
+To the right you will find a list of Marketing Degrees that may help you realize your dreams of becoming a Marketing Manager.

 What Are Hurdles to Becoming A Marketing Manager?